HezMania/Sonic1_5g/README.md

-This is a personal fork from Sonic Worlds next.
+This is a personal fork from SonicWorldsNext.
 Please see below for the vanilla version of SonicWorldsNext.

+Included are direct conversions of Sonic 2 levels into this framework.
+No credit is needed, but greatly appreciated.

 ***************************************************************************************************************